 The UNVR app was announced at the Toronto International Film Festival in September 2016.
-The UN virtual reality app works with Google cardboard and can be used with a Smartphone for a 360 degree view.
+The UN virtual reality app works with Google cardboard and can be used with a Smartphone for a 360-degree view.
 Previously the UNVR films, which have been a collaboration with Chris Milk, were available through the Within.
-The UNVR app lets us bear witness to stories and people that otherwise would be turned into soundbite or faceless numbers on the nightly news.
+The UNVR app lets us bear witness to stories and people that otherwise would be turned into a soundbite or faceless numbers on the nightly news.
 What differentiates this VR app is the call for action option linked to each story.
 It’s an innovative way of driving support for humanitarian causes.

 4. Best Experience for Higher Education: Microsoft HoloLens with Case Western Reserve University

 Microsoft’s Hololens mixed reality headset is transforming medical education and other subject areas.
 In a partnership project with Case Western Reserve University and Microsoft HoloLens, students and teachers are experimenting with new ways to teach anatomy and help prepare the next generation of doctors.
 Goodbye cadavers.